SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

   differently correlated to stocks, but the statistical significance waned a bit (not completely!).
   No idea why, but the high inflation of those years seems a suspect.
 - In 1983 - 1990, the effect reversed.
-(This is about the time Volker raised interest rates to the moon and broke the back fo systematic inflation in the US.
+(This is about the time Volker raised interest rates to the moon and broke the back of systematic inflation in the US.
 Recall, though, that these are _real_, post-inflation returns.)
 Choosing any time after about 1983 is a
   slam-dunk: the data through 2020 clearly indicate that Treasuries are a better diversifier than corporates, and the statistical significance is excellent, at $p \le 0.01$!